jse-h/DigitalOcean-dropletsetup/README.md

 5. Copy and Paste the **personal access token**

+>[!CAUTION]
-**Caution**: Token is shown only once, copy and paste this token somewhere safe.
+> Token is shown only once, copy and paste this token somewhere safe.

 ## Granting account access to `doctl`